Children’s Advocacy Center

 - Mindfulness and meditation training

 For caregivers, we also offer individual, family, and group therapy services.
-During this time it is vital for you to take care of yourself, as well as your child.
-Contact us or ask your family to advocate for more information about these services.
+During this time, it is vital for you to take care of yourself, as well as your child.

 Frequently Asked Questions